 “The existing medical establishment is responsible for killing and permanently injuring millions of Americans,” says natural health expert Dr. Joseph Mercola.

 In addition to the misdiagnosis epidemic, one could argue that conventional medicine’s indifference to stomach bacteria in our gut microbiome is partially responsible for the surge in chronic illness that accounts for almost 50 percent of Americans who have at least one chronic disease.
-Then there’s the strong medications like antibiotics that conventional doctors dole out like Tic Tacs.
+Then there are the strong medications like antibiotics that conventional doctors dole out like Tic Tacs.
 Antibiotics have not only wreaked havoc on our microbiomes, they’ve also created devastating superbugs in the process.

 The term microbiome was coined by Nobel Laureate American molecular biologist Joshua Lederber who described it as “the ecological community of commensal, symbiotic, and pathogenic microorganisms that literally share our body space and have been all but ignored as determinants of health and disease.”